nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

+### **Use case UC07: Add a Pre-defined tag**

+**MSS**

+1. User adds a new tag by giving WIFE the name of the tag.
+2. User confirms.
+3. WIFE adds the tag to the list and displays all current tags in the fridge.
+   Use case ends.

+**Extensions**

+* 1a.
+User keyed in an invalid tag name.
+    * 1a1.
+WIFE displays a message that tells the User that there the tag name keyed in by
+    * the user is invalid.

+      Use case ends.

+* 1b.
+Tag already exists in WIFE's list of pre-defined tags.
+    * 1a1.
+WIFE displays a message that tells the User that there are already similar tags
+    * in the list, hence, no action will be carried out.

+      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.